identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 The terms "authorization state" and "step up" are metaphors in this specification.
 These metaphors do not suggest that there is an absolute hierarchy of authorization states expressed in interoperable fashion.
 The notion of a state emerges from the fact that the resource server may only want to accept certain authorization mechanisms.
 When presented with a token derived from particuliar authorization mechanisms (i.e., a given authorization state) that it does not want to accept (i.e., below the threshold it will accept), the resource server seeks to step up (i.e., renegotiate) from the current authorization state to one that it may accept.
 The "step up" metaphor is intended to convey a shift from the original authorization state to one that is acceptable to the resource server.

-Although the case in which the new access token supersedes old tokens by virtue of a higher authorization state is common, in line with the connotation of the term "step up authorization", it is important to keep in mind that this might not necessarily hold true in the general case.
+As for [RFC9470], although the case in which the new access token supersedes old tokens by virtue of a higher authorization state is common, in line with the connotation of the term "step up authorization", it is important to keep in mind that this might not necessarily hold true in the general case.
 For example, for a particular request, a resource server might require a higher authorization state and a shorter validity, resulting in a token suitable for one-off calls but leading to frequent prompts: hence, offering a suboptimal user experience if the token is reused for routine operations.
 In such a scenario, the client would be better served by keeping both the old tokens, which are associated with a lower authorization state, and the new one: selecting the appropriate token for each API call.
 This is not a new requirement for clients, as incremental consent and least-privilege principles will require similar algorithms for managing access tokens associated with different scopes and permission levels.
 This document does not recommend any specific token-caching strategy: that choice will be dependent on the characteristics of every particular scenario and remains application-dependent as in the core OAuth cases.
 Furthermore, OAuth 2.0 [RFC6749] assumes access tokens are treated as opaque by clients.
 The token format might thus be unreadable to the client or might change at any time to become unreadable.
 So, during the course of any token-caching strategy, a client must not attempt to inspect the content of the access token to determine the associated authentication information or other details (see Section 6 of [RFC9068] for a more detailed discussion).

-# Authorization Requirements Challenge
+# Step-Up Authorization Challenge

 ## HTTP Error Status Code